Paint Tricks: Use Disney’s “Go Away Green”

 The color doesn’t make things truly invisible, but it does make them really easy to ignore.
 This is something you can take advantage of at home by, say, painting the fence around your air conditioner Go Away Green.

-It's kind of tough to find an example of this technique in real life since people taking photos of their homes are more apt to crop out their water meter, no matter how well it blends in.
-However, in this photo by Nanette Wong for Houzz you can see it used on a massive scale, with the entire home painted a shade similar to Go Away Green.
-The house blends in to the scenery so well you might miss it if you were driving by.
+It’s kind of tough to find an example of this technique in real life since people taking photos of their homes are more apt to crop out their water meter, no matter how well it blends in.
+However, you can see what we’re talking about in the stock image above.

 Disney doesn’t make the exact formula of the shade known to the public, but here are a few Go Away Green matches that you can pick up at your local paint store: